CodeWithJV/holochain-challenge-4/README.md

 The issue is that Signals are faster than DHT propoagation!
 The remote signal is being received and the new message is requested from the DHT before the DHT has properly registered the addition of the new message.

+We have access to the full entry content in `payload.app_entry` so why not just display that instead of forcing the Message component to load the hash contents?

 #### 6. Fix the issue of messages being undefined

 This issue isn't just about timing - it's actually an important security consideration.